India-Aus friendship 10 out of 10, PM Modi an inspiring leader: Ex-Australia PM Malcolm Turnbull | Politics

 Turnbull, who is one of the speakers at the ongoing 17th edition of the Jaipur Literature Festival (JLF), recalled his ''lovely visit'' to India in 2017 and the time spent with PM Modi.

 ''I had a lovely visit here.
 I have seen him (Modi) in Japan recently at the funeral of our old friend Shinzo Abe...
 I enjoyed Mr Modi's company enormously.
 I know he is controversial in his own country naturally.
-But from the outside, an inspiring leader and clearly making a huge difference,'' Turnbull told PTI.
+But from the outside, an inspiring leader and clearly making a huge difference,'' Turnbull, the Liberal Party of Australia leader who served as the prime minister from 2015-2018, told PTI.

 The 29th Australian prime minister said the two countries have got many things in common -- the love for cricket, rule of law and democracy -- and their friendship is ''ten out of ten''.
 The only problem, he said, is ''we don't do enough trade''.
 This issue, according to Turnbull, who is also an established businessman, was part of the conversation between him and Modi too.